Alaska: Deep Backcountry

 What is included in this trip?

 Accommodations for six nights; internal bush flights and float plane flights; ground transportation as a group; all meals and beverages; group supplies—group sized tarp shelters, cooking equipment and utensils, toilet supplies, satellite phones, maps; GPS; medical kit, rescue equipment; trekking poles; entrance fees for national parks; and gratuities for expedition guides.
 We will be joined for this adventure by up to two expert expedition guides.
 Each guide is medically certified as a Wilderness First Responder and is highly qualified in all necessary skills to safely travel throughout Alaska’s vast wilderness.
-A Modern Adventure Trip Leader will also join the group as an experienced travel guide, a representative of Modern Adventure and the person to go to with questions or concerns on the trip.

 How difficult is this trip?